vishy1988/mass_mutual/README.md

 # mass_mutual
 I have implemented my visualizations on a web page.
-Here are the urls:
+Here are the urls once the applications is up and running.

 http://localhost:8010/social_media_summary